How To Increase Your Chances Of Getting Pregnant With PCOS

 In-Vitro Maturation (IVM)

 If everything else fails, there is always an option of an egg donor.
 These donor eggs are from other women and are fertilized with the sperms of your partners.
 The developed eggs are then transferred into your womb.
 Usually, one or two such embryos are transferred to the womb to avoid multiple pregnancies.
 The remaining embryos can be frozen and used later as well.
-If the pregnancy is carried by the donor herself, the process is called surrogacy.
+If the donor herself carries the pregnancy, the process is called surrogacy.

 Chance of getting pregnant with PCOS